JWST Synergies Proposal Category

 For a proposal to be considered as part of this category, proposers must

 - set the “JWST Synergy” option to Yes in the Gemini Phase I Tool (PIT) or the CSDC/NOIRLab Time Allocation System (TAS) proposal editor

 - describe the science goals of the full Gemini+JWST program in the Science Justification section

 - describe the combined Gemini+JWST observational program in the Experimental Design section, and how these observations contribute toward the accomplishment of the goals outlined in the Science Justification.

 The TAC will consider the connection between the proposed Gemini and JWST observations as part of the review process.
-The proposal would be assessed based on the science expectations for the full program, including both the JWST observations (whether approved for Cycle 1, or envisioned for Cycle 2 and beyond) and Gemini observations.
-No quotas on the fraction of overall time allocated to proposals in this category will be imposed.
+The proposal would be assessed based on the science expectations for the full program, including both the JWST observations (whether approved or envisioned) and Gemini observations.
+If the proposal is not part of an approved joint JWST+NOIRLab project, then no quotas on the fraction of overall time allocated to proposals in this category will be imposed.